 Order fulfillment is one of the most important aspects of your supply chain.
 Whether you have a direct to customer ecommerce business or sell to big box retailers, if you don’t meet your customer’s expectations when it comes to shipping orders, you’re in trouble.
-Recent studies show that 1 in 3 customers will leave a brand they love after just one bad experience.
+Recent studies show that 86 percent of consumers will leave a brand they were once loyal to after only two to three bad customer service experiences.
 This means it’s very important to choose a provider or warehouse that you trust to ship your products on time and with care.
 Hiring a third-party logistics provider (3PL) is a great way to flex up and down with demand and ship large orders when you don’t have your own warehousing space.
 However, fulfillment costs and fulfillment fees can be complicated and add up quickly.
 That’s why it’s important to have a comprehensive understanding of your fulfillment services pricing to ensure you are paying a fair price and making smart decisions.

 A Breakdown of Fulfillment Services Pricing

 Not every fulfillment provider uses the same pricing model, but most of them calculate fulfillment costs based on the services performed.
 Typically, these costs are totaled and invoiced monthly.
 Some of the main order fulfillment costs that you’ll likely see on your invoice are implementation or initial setup fees, receiving, storage, order fulfillment (pick and pack), account management and various other assessorial fees such as kitting, along with various hourly fees for one off projects such as physical inventories.
 While these fees are fairly common, the way they are calculated can vary between companies.
 Below we have broken down four examples of fulfillment services pricing.